SamLoy/ngx-version-check/README.md

+## This fork is to introduce a version check on startup, then later perform the check on the interval as before.

+Sometimes I find the browser renders cached versions of the site's javascript, causing the base installed version to remain as an one.
+Setting the `frequency` variable to 5 seconds certainly solves the problem.
+However then site is polling far too frequently for "genuine" version updates.

+For detecting new versions while the site is active, I would like poll for version changes every 10 minutes.
+However if the browser has launched an old version, this wouldn't be detected for 10 minutes.
+So this fork introduces an initial version check on startup.

+## ngx-version-check

 The ngx-version-check service is an injectable Angular 8+ service for monitoring and notifying users of a new application version.
 The service exposes a boolean property (`NewVersionAvailable`) showing if a new version is available, or can accept a function to call to handle the actual notification.
 The project was created as another resource for a new framework at work.

 To install, use the command: